ShellBaz/Datasets/ListsOfWords/English/README.md

-# Details of the files
+# About the files in this directory

 ## 69903words
 A list containing 69903 words.